popey/snappy-docs/build-snaps/build-on-lxd-docker.md

 ---
+layout: base
 title: "Build on LXD or Docker"
 ---

-In the near future, snapcraft will be offered as a snap, giving you the same experience regardless of Linux distribution or release.
-Until then, you can build snaps using LXD or Docker.

-The following instructions are targeted at Ubuntu 14.04, but you should be able to easily adapt them to your own use case.

-If you're already running Ubuntu 16.04 or later, you can skip this guide and [run snapcraft directly](/docs/build-snaps/your-first-snap).
+Snaps can be built inside containers, allowing you to build in a pristine environment or one tailored to your needs.

-### LXD
+## LXD

 Using LXD, you'll map your home directory (or wherever your projects live) into the container, then build a snap from the current directory.

+### On distributions that support running snaps

-First, install LXD:
+First, install LXD and snapcraft:

-       sudo snap install lxd
+    sudo snap install lxd snapcraft

-If your distribution is unable to run snaps, you can alternatively install the LXD debian pacakge:

-    sudo add-apt-repository ppa:ubuntu-lxc/lxd-stable
-    sudo apt update
-    sudo apt install lxd

 Then, configure LXD:

+    sudo newgrp lxd
+    sudo lxd init

+The `lxd init` wizard will take you through configuration steps.
+You can keep the default suggestions.

+When this is done, you can use the `snapcraft cleanbuild` command on a snap project, to automatically build the snap inside a LXD container.

+### On other distributions

+If your distribution is unable to run snaps, you can install LXD through other packages formats [such as DEB, AUR, RPM, etc.](https://linuxcontainers.org/lxd/getting-started-cli/)

+Once this is done, configure LXD:

     sudo newgrp lxd
     sudo lxd init